-- Melt 1 tbsp of butter and oil in a large skillet over medium heat.
+- Melt half butter and all oil in a large skillet over heat.

-- Turn heat up to high.
-Add mushrooms and cook until water has leeched then evaporated, and the mushrooms start to turn golden - around 5 minutes.
+- Add mushrooms and cook until water has leeched then evaporated, and the mushrooms start to turn golden around edges - around 5 minutes.

-- Turn heat down to medium high.
-Add pasta, about ¾ cup of reserved pasta water and parmesan.
+- Add pasta, about 3/4 cup of reserved pasta water and parmesan.
 Toss gently or until water reduces and thickens into a saucy glaze that coats the pasta.
 If the pasta dries out, add more pasta water.

 - Remove from stove and serve immediately, garnished with fresh parsley and parmesan cheese.